Data-Driven Invariant Learning for Probabilistic Programs: Learning Exact Invariants

 More formally, a model tree $\Tree \in \mathcal{T}$ over features $\mathcal{F}$ is a full binary tree where each internal node is labeled with a predicate $\phi$ over variables from $\mathcal{F}$, and each leaf is labeled with a real-valued model $M \in \mathcal{M} : \mathbb{R}^\mathcal{F} \to \mathbb{R}$.
 Given a feature vector in $x \in \mathbb{R}^\mathcal{F}$, a model tree $\Tree$ over $\mathcal{F}$ produces a numerical output $\Tree(x) \in \mathbb{R}$ as follows: \begin{itemize} \item If $\Tree$ is of the form $\Leaf(M)$, then $\Tree(x) \defeq M(x)$. \item If $\Tree$ is of the form $\Node(\phi, \Tree_L, \Tree_R)$, then $\Tree(x) \defeq \Tree_R(x)$ if the predicate $\phi$ evaluates to true on $x$, and $\Tree(x) \defeq \Tree_L(x)$ otherwise. \end{itemize}

 Throughout this paper, we consider model trees of the following form as our regression model.
 First, node predicates $\phi$ are of the form $f \bowtie c$, where $f \in \mathcal{F}$ is a feature, ${\bowtie} \in {\{ < , \leq, =, >, \geq \}}$ is a comparison, and $c$ is a numeric constant.
-Second, leaf models on a model tree are either all \emph{linear models} or all \emph{multiplication models} -- products of constant powers of features.
+Second, leaf models on a model tree are either all \emph{linear models} or all products of constant powers of features, which we call \emph{multiplication models}.
 For example, assuming $n, \frac{1}{p}$ are both features,~\cref{fig:wpe_model_tree} and ~\cref{fig:model_tree} are two model trees with linear leaf models, and~\cref{fig:wpe_model_tree} expresses the weakest pre-expectation $\weakp(\prog, n)$.
-Formally, the leaf model $M$ is either
+Formally, the leaf model $M$ on a feature vector $f$ is either

-for constants $\{ \alpha_i \}_i$.
-Note that multiplication models can also be viewed as linear models on logarithmic values because $\log M_m(x) = \sum_{i = 1}^{|\mathcal{F}|} \alpha_i \cdot \log(x_i)$.
+with constants $\{ \alpha_i \}_i$.
+Note that multiplication models can also be viewed as linear models on logarithmic values of features because $\log M_m(f) = \sum_{i = 1}^{|\mathcal{F}|} \alpha_i \cdot \log(f_i)$.
 While it is also straightforward to adapt our method to other leaf models, we focus on linear models and multiplication models because of their simplicity and expressiveness.
-Roughly, linear models and multiplication models complement with each other in their expressiveness: encoding numerical expressions like $x + y$ relies on simpler features with linear models (it suffices if $\mathcal{F} \ni x, y$, as opposed to needing $x + y \in \mathcal{F}$ if using multiplicative models), while encoding $\frac{p}{1-p}$ relies on simpler features with multiplicative models (it suffices if $\mathcal{F} \ni p, 1-p$, as opposed to needing $\frac{p}{1-p} \in \mathcal{F}$ if using linear models).
+Linear models and multiplication models also complement each other in their expressiveness: encoding expressions like $x + y$ uses simpler features with linear models (it suffices if $\mathcal{F} \ni x, y$, as opposed to needing $\mathcal{F} \ni x + y$ if using multiplicative models), while encoding $\frac{p}{1-p}$ uses simpler features with multiplicative models (it suffices if $\mathcal{F} \ni p, 1-p$, as opposed to needing $\mathcal{F} \ni \frac{p}{1-p}$ if using linear models).